 - Has the company doctor collected a report from the therapist responsible for treating the person in respect of the success of the treatment?

 - Have adjustments been made to the workplace environment to ensure that it is safe for the employee and that enough management supervision and support is in place?
 Through monitoring the rehabilitation of the employee back into the workplace, management can make an informed decision as to when the person can return to their full role in the company.

 - Does the rehab clinic you send your employee to address relapse triggers and teach the person how to cope with these?

 - Do they offer guidance to family members and employers in addressing this issue?

 Two golden rules for relapsing employees

 - They must not come to work if they have been drinking or taking drugs.
 Otherwise, it becomes a disciplinary issue.

-- They must report the problem to the company doctor/occupational health professional/their therapist.
+- They must report the problem to the company doctor/occupational health professional/therapist.
 This facilitates open dialogue and enables them to use the relapse as a tool for further therapy.